 The Role of the Family Physician in Collaborative Mental Health Care

 I really appreciate the model of collaborative care but it seems that a lot of my colleagues don’t fully understand how it works or why it’s so helpful.
-In this blog I’ll talk about how the family physician can benefit from this model when it come to their patient’s mental health care.
+In this blog I’ll talk about how the family physician can benefit from this model when it comes to their patient’s mental health care.

 The typical GP in Ontario is extremely busy.
 Many are over-extended, with increasing levels of paperwork and less time than ever to spend with their patients.
 But what do they do if they have patients with challenging mental health problems?